 The Corporation is a research and development company with one full-time employee only (its CEO) and a limited number of directors and officers.
-The Corporation has not adopted formal policies and targets relating to gender diversity or the representation of Designated Groups (i.e., aboriginal peoples, persons with disabilities and members of visible minorities) among the members of its Board and senior management.
-However, the Corporation seriously considers and evaluates diversity when identifying and nominating Board candidates and when making senior management appointments, while continuing to assess professional qualifications and aptitudes, personalities and other qualifications of each candidate, depending on ad hoc needs of the Corporation.
+The Corporation has not adopted formal policies and targets relating to gender diversity or the representation of Designated Groups (i.e., aboriginal peoples, persons with disabilities and members of visible minorities) among the members of its Board and Management.
+However, the Corporation seriously considers and evaluates diversity when identifying and nominating Board candidates and when making Management appointments, while continuing to assess professional qualifications and aptitudes, personalities and other qualifications of each candidate, depending on ad hoc needs of the Corporation.

-Currently, one director (14% of all directors) and no senior officer of the Corporation is a woman.
-There are no other members of Designated Groups on the Board or among senior management.
+Currently, no director and no senior officer of the Corporation is a woman.
+There are no other members of Designated Groups on the Board or among Management.